sequence is used to improve centering in the cross-dispersion (XD) direction. The steps executed in an ACQ/PEAKXD

 As described in Section 4.1.7

 , the COS FUV detector exhibits gain sag.
-Gain sag effects at the original lifetime position led to the need to move the location of the FUV spectrum to the second lifetime position on July 23, 2013.
-The second lifetime position is at a pristine area of the detector.
-However, as the gain continues to sag at lifetime position 2 we expect that the location of the FUV spectrum will need to be moved again, to a third lifetime position.
-This will probably happen in the Fall of 2014.
+Gain sag effects at the original lifetime position led to the need to move the location of the FUV spectrum to the second lifetime position on July 23, 2012.
+Continued operations at lifetime position 2 have resulted in the gradual sag of the gain at this new position.
+It is expected that COS FUV operations will move to a third lifetime position by the spring of 2015.

 The FUV Segment B is more affected by Y walk and gain sag than Segment A, mainly due to the intense geocoronal Lyman-